Lavonte David: 2019

 In Week 4 against the Los Angeles Rams, David recorded an interception off Jared Goff in the 55–40 win.
 This was David's first interception since the 2016 season.

 In Week 8 against the Tennessee Titans, David recorded a season high 12 tackles during the 27–23 loss.

 In the following week's game against the Seattle Seahawks, David recorded eight tackles and his first and only sack of the season on Russell Wilson during the 40–34 overtime loss.

 In Week 10 against the Arizona Cardinals, David recorded a team-high eight tackles and forced a fumble on running back David Johnson which he recovered in the 30–27 win.

-In Week 15 against the Detroit Lions, David recorded nine tackles and forced a fumble on running back Ty Johnson which was recovered by Devin White during the 38–17 win.

-In the following week's game against the Houston Texans, David recorded a team high ten tackles and forced another fumble, this time on running back Duke Johnson which was recovered again by Devin White during the 23–20 loss.

 David finished the season with 122 combined tackles (81 solo), one sack, three forced fumbles, one fumble recovery, seven pass deflections, and an interception in 16 games started.
 He was ranked 100th by his fellow players on the NFL Top 100 Players of 2020.

 2020

-In Week 2 against the Carolina Panthers, David forced a fumble on wide receiver Robby Anderson and recovered the ball during the 31–17 win.
-In Week 3, during a 28–10 win against the Denver Broncos, David recorded 4 total tackles and his first interception of the season.

-On October 1, 2020, David was named the NFC Defensive Player of the Month for his performance in September (24 total tackles, two pass deflections, one forced fumble, one fumble recovery, and one interception from Weeks 1–3).
+In Week 3, during a 28–10 win against the Broncos, David recorded four total tackles and his first interception of the season.
+He was named the NFC Defensive Player of the Month for his performance in September (24 total tackles, two pass deflections, a forced fumble, a fumble recovery, and one interception from Weeks 1–3).

-In Week 6 against the Green Bay Packers, David recorded nine tackles and sacked Aaron Rodgers 1.5 times during the 38–10 win.
 Overall, in the 2020 season, David recorded 117 total tackles, 1.5 sacks, 12 tackles for loss, three forced fumbles, one interception, and six defended passes.

-In the Wild Card Round of the playoffs against the Washington Football Team, David led the team with nine tackles and sacked Taylor Heinicke once during the 31–23 win.
+In the Wild Card Round of the playoffs against the Washington Football Team, David led the team with nine tackles and sacked Taylor Heinicke once during the 31–23 road victory.
 In Super Bowl LV, David recorded six tackles and helped the Buccaneers defeat the Kansas City Chiefs 31–9 to give David his first Super Bowl ring.

 2021

 On March 12, 2021, David signed a two-year, $25 million contract extension with the Buccaneers with $20 million guaranteed.
-On September 18, David was fined $12,875 for spiking his helmet during the season opener against the Dallas Cowboys.
+On September 18, David was fined $12,875 for spiking his helmet during the season opener against the Cowboys.
 He suffered a foot injury in Week 15 and was placed on injured reserve on December 23, 2021.
-He was activated on January 15, 2022, in time for the Wild Card game against the Eagles.
+He was activated on January 15, 2022, in time for the Wild Card Round against the Eagles.

+2022

+David finished the 2022 season with three sacks, 124 total tackles, five passes defended, and one forced fumble.

 2023

+On March 23, 2023, David re-signed with the Buccaneers on a one-year, $7 million contract.
+David was ranked 99th by his fellow players on the NFL Top 100 Players of 2024.

+2024

+On March 12, 2024, David re-signed with the Buccaneers on a one-year contract worth up to $10 million.
+He started all 17 games, recording a team-leading 122 tackles, 5.5 sacks, six passes defensed, and three forced fumbles.
+He was ranked 96th by his fellow players on the NFL Top 100 Players of 2025.